CodinGame/monaco-vscode-api/README.md

 - **Notebook**: `@codingame/monaco-vscode-notebook-service-override`
   - Support for Jupyter notebooks
 - **Welcome**: `@codingame/monaco-vscode-welcome-service-override`
-  - Support for welcome pages/components. *Hint*: It only makes sense to enable it when *Views* service is used.
+  - Support for [viewsWelcome contribution point](https://code.visualstudio.com/api/references/contribution-points#contributes.viewsWelcome). *Hint*: It only makes sense to enable it when *Views* or *Workbench* service are used.
+- **Walkthrough**: `@codingame/monaco-vscode-walkthrough-service-override`
+  - Getting Started page and support for [walkthrough contribution point](https://code.visualstudio.com/api/references/contribution-points#contributes.walkthroughs). *Hint*: It only makes sense to enable it when *Views* or *Workbench* service are used.
 - **User data sync**: `@codingame/monaco-vscode-user-data-sync-service-override`
   - Support for user data sync. ⚠️ It can't really be used as it relies on a [closed source backend from microsoft](https://code.visualstudio.com/docs/editor/settings-sync#_can-i-use-a-different-backend-or-service-for-settings-sync) for the moment ⚠️
 - **Ai**: `@codingame/monaco-vscode-ai-service-override`